wurli/tidyverse-dev-bot/news-files-annotated/hms.md

 !begin-bullets-24!

+-   !begin-bullet!
--   Fix and enhance examples in `?hms`.
+    Fix and enhance examples in `?hms`.
+    !end-bullet!
+-   !begin-bullet!
--   Documentation is in Markdown format now.
+    Documentation is in Markdown format now.
+    !end-bullet!
+-   !begin-bullet!
--   Improved error message if calling `hms()` with a character argument (#29).
+    Improved error message if calling `hms()` with a character argument (#29).
+    !end-bullet!

 !end-bullets-24!